michaeldegroot/mysql-cache/README.md

  **Important** If you want to use mmap you have to install the dependency: `
     yarn add mmap-object@1.1.1`

+#### Error Handling:
+ - Errors are not being thrown anymore in the mysql-cache package
+ - The init function returns a error on callback with a connected boolean

+#### Events:
+ - Connected: when you want to know when a connection has been established with mysql
+ - Error: when a error occurred within mysql-cache
+ - Miss: when a cache object was not found
+ - Flush: when the cache was flushed
+ - Delete: when a cache was delete
+ - Hit: when a cache object was found
+ - Query: when a query is going to be run, before the cache check and cache object key generation

 #  Getting Started